mxmstr/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/Mod-Readme.txt

 Game.Hook.UseAlpha8CustomDll = false;			//Use the xinput custom dll from Alpha 8 instead of Alpha 10 | Will still force alpha 10 custom dll if game is x64
 Game.Hook.FixResolution = false;			//Should the custom dll do the resizing? | Only works with Alpha 10 custom dll | default: false
 Game.Hook.FixPosition = false;				//Should the custom dll do the repositioning? | Only works with Alpha 10 custom dll | default: false
-Context.Hook.WindowX = 0;				//If manual positioning, what is the window's X coordinate | If both X and Y value > 0, window will be positioned manually
+Game.Hook.WindowX = 0;				//If manual positioning, what is the window's X coordinate | If both X and Y value > 0, window will be positioned manually
-Context.Hook.WindowY = 0;				//If manual positioning, what is the window's Y coordinate | If both X and Y value > 0, window will be positioned manually
+Game.Hook.WindowY = 0;				//If manual positioning, what is the window's Y coordinate | If both X and Y value > 0, window will be positioned manually
-Context.Hook.ResWidth = 1280; 				//If manual resizing, what is the window's width | If both ResWidth and ResHeight value > 0, window will be positioned manually
+Game.Hook.ResWidth = 1280; 				//If manual resizing, what is the window's width | If both ResWidth and ResHeight value > 0, window will be positioned manually
-Context.Hook.ResHeight = 720;				//If manual resizing, what is the window's height | If both ResWidth and ResHeight value > 0, window will be positioned manually
+Game.Hook.ResHeight = 720;				//If manual resizing, what is the window's height | If both ResWidth and ResHeight value > 0, window will be positioned manually
 Game.KeepAspectRatio = false;				//Should the game window try and keep it's aspect ratio when being resized? | default: false Game.PartialMutexSearch = false;			//When killing mutexes, should a partial search be done with the mutex name? | Renaming mutexes requires an exact match | default: false
 Game.UseGoldberg = false;				//Use the built-in Goldberg features in Nucleus | default: false